media-cloud-ai/media-cloud-ai.github.com/contribution.md

 ### To sum up:

- 1. Find or create an issue
+ 1. Find or create an Issue
  2. Create a related branch
  3. Commit properly: <ins>explicit labels</ins>, project still compiling
  4. Push your branch
  5. Create a Merge Request (MR), and ask for a review
  6. Follow/discuss the comments of the reviewer, commit & push corrections
  7. Once the MR is approved, merge your branch into the target branch
- 8. Close the related issue
+ 8. Congrats!
+You (or the issuer) may now close the related issue.

 ---